 Natural look with oiled effect

-To preserve the natural appearance of the wood and to have an easy and less expensive maintenance, non-film-forming products are preferable.
+To preserve the natural appearance of the wood and to have easy and less expensive maintenance, non-film-forming products are preferable.

 Both the oil and the saturator work by penetration, allow for a very high quality finish, and are good solutions if you want to use an environmentally friendly product.
 However, it turns out that the saturator will require less frequent and easier maintenance if necessary.

-Therefore, for many aspects (ecological, ease of application and maintenance, rendering close to the original wood), we recommend applying a saturator rather than an oil or stain.
+Therefore, for many aspects (ecological, ease of application and maintenance, a finish close to the original wood), we recommend applying a saturator rather than an oil or stain.
 Depending on the type of wood, there are suitable saturators available.
 For example, if you have autoclaved wood, we advise you to apply Autoclave Wood Saturator SBA600 .
 On exotic wood, the application of Exotic Wood Saturator SBE600 is recommended.
 For other types of wood, the Siding Saturator SB600, the Terrace Wood Saturator ST600 or the Garden Furniture Saturator SJ600 will be perfectly suitable..